 But how many balls are we juggling at any one time?

 There are times when all the balls we have tossed in the air come crashing down, am I right?
-As my friend discovered, a trip to the emergency ward with her sick baby was all the perspective she needed to make her drop everything in her life, bar her baby.
-She put off work – ball one – she cancelled catch ups with friends – ball two – she didn’t call people back – ball three – she didn’t fold the washing, keep on top of the housework or pay any bills – ball four, five and six and I don’t know how many others she dropped that week, but I’m guessing the weekly shopping was also one.
+As my friend discovered, a trip to the emergency department with her sick baby was all the perspective she needed to make her drop everything in her life, bar her baby.
+She put off work – ball one.
+She cancelled catch-ups with friends – ball two.
+She didn’t call people back – ball three.
+She didn’t fold the washing, keep on top of the housework or pay any bills – ball four, five and six.
+I don’t know how many others she dropped that week, but I’m guessing the weekly shopping was also one.

 Why it’s good to drop the ball sometimes